Ashutosh-Jarag/StudyBuddy/README.md

-# 🎓 Study Vault - Cloud Notes to Audio with AI Summary
+# 🎓 StudyBuddy Cloud- Cloud Notes to Audio with AI Summary

 Study Vault is a web-based tool that allows students to:
 - Upload `.txt` study notes